webdev-Julien/Lilja-Tours-v2.0/src/content/excurs__EN/Northern-Lights-Museum.md

 hrefLang: "https://www.lilja-tours.com/fr/a-faire-en-islande/le-musee-des-aurores-boreales-reykjavik/"

 url: ""
-pageTitle: "The Aurora Center in Reykjavík"
+pageTitle: "Aurora Reykjavík | Northern Lights Museum and Experience"
-metaDescription: ""
+metaDescription: "Visit Aurora Reykjavík, Iceland’s Northern Lights Museum.
+Explore interactive exhibits, VR experiences, and learn about the Aurora Borealis.
+A must-see in Reykjavík!"

 filter: "reykjavik"
 filter2: "culture"

-slug: northern-lights-center-reykjavik
+slug: northern-lights-museum-reykjavik
 ---

 ## Discover the Magic of the Northern Lights at Aurora Reykjavík

 ### Iceland’s Premier Northern Lights Center in the Heart of Reykjavík

-If you're chasing the aurora or simply curious about the science and stories behind it, **Aurora Reykjavík** is a must-visit destination.
+If you're chasing the aurora or simply curious about the science and stories behind it, The Northern Lights Museum of Iceland: **Aurora Reykjavík** is a must-visit destination.
 As Iceland’s only dedicated Northern Lights museum, it offers an unforgettable experience for anyone enchanted by the glow of the Arctic skies.

 Located in the vibrant **Grandi Harbour district**, just minutes from downtown, this immersive center blends history, technology, and storytelling to bring the **Northern Lights** to life—no matter the season or weather.